MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/user-mode-crashes-in-microsoft-edge-normalized-by-usage-in-a-year-long-scale.md

 ms.localizationpriority: medium
 ---

-# User mode crashes in Microsoft Edge normalized, by usage, in a year-long scale
+# User mode crashes in Microsoft Edge

 ## Description

 When users are browsing the internet with Microsoft Edge, their graphics components will process visual data from the Web and display the rendered view on the user’s screen.
 This measure is monitoring how often Microsoft Edge crashes, in relation to the Microsoft Edge runtime on all devices with the driver.
 If Microsoft Edge crashes, the user must wait for the application to recover before being able to use it again.

+This measure is normalized, by usage, in a year-long scale.

 ## Measure attributes